canadalearningcode/glc-cyberbullying-ml/README.md

 Our general Rule of Thumb is that it's okay to add examples if you feel it could provide more context for your community.
 However, we ask that instructors do not remove anything, as the content is designed with intention, whether that be meeting specific learning objectives, or maintaining our organization’s culture through the design.
 Any suggestions for revisions or updates can be submitted in Github via issues and pull requests.
 If submitting an issue, please include the slide number(s) in the title.

-# [TEST] Filles en programmation : Lutter contre la cyberintimidation avec l’apprentissage machine
+# Journée nationale Filles en programmation
+# Lutter contre la cyberintimidation avec l’apprentissage machine

 ## Liens rapides

 Aperçu des notes : <a href="https://ladieslearningcode.github.io/glc-cyberbullying-ml/notes-fr.html">ladieslearningcode.github.io/glc-cyberbullying-ml/notes-fr.html</a>

 Aperçu des diapositives : <a href="https://ladieslearningcode.github.io/glc-cyberbullying-ml/slides-fr.html">ladieslearningcode.github.io/glc-cyberbullying-ml/slides-fr.html</a>

+Corrigé : <a href="https://docs.google.com/document/d/15o15y_7c1k7q86s4kKUsVfL_09RHvvW5whqdBdB889M/edit?usp=sharing">CRÉER UN ASSISTANT AVEC SCRATCH 3.0</a>

 # PRÉPARATION